|Juvenile Arrest Rate Trends

 [Text only] [Excel file]

-- The black-to-white ratio in murder arrest rates for juveniles varied substantially during the 31-year period.
+- The black-to-white ratio in murder arrest rates for juveniles varied substantially during the 32-year period.
 In 1993, the black rate was nearly nine times the white rate.
 This ratio declined during the late 1990s and early 2000s, falling to about 5-to-1.
-By 2010, the disparity increased to 6-to-1.
+In 2006, the racial disparity peaked again at about 7-to-1, but then decreased through 2011, resting at a level of about 5-to-1.

 - The murder arrest trends for Asian juveniles appear to roughly track those for white juveniles.
 The annual murder arrest rates for American Indian juveniles are based on very small numbers and, therefore, vary greatly from year to year.